-One of the questions we’re most often asked via social media and email is for packing tips.
+One of the questions we’re most often asked via social media and email is for packing tips and carry-on travel essentials.
 While our advice might change depending on the destination, there are a few items we never leave home without.
-This packing list of travel essentials includes items we recommend always having in your bag — especially your carry-on if you’re flying!
+This packing list includes items we recommend always having in your bag — especially your carry-on if you’re flying!
 (Some of the links below are affiliates)

 3 – Cell Phone Handle — I remember when I first saw PopSockets at a blogger retreat a few years ago and I thought they were genius!
 They collapse flat, but easily pop out so you can have a better grip on your phone when taking pictures.
 It also makes a handy kick stand for when you want to watch a movie on the plane or tour bus.
 Plus, I also use the kick stand to see my phone as an alarm clock.
 Buy It: Amazon.com